htcondor/htcondor/docs/version-history/stable-release-series-88.rst

    failed node with late materialization enabled.
    :ticket:`6946`

 -  Fixed a bug in *condor_submit* where it would require a match to a machine with GPUs when a job requested 0 GPUs.
    :ticket:`6938`

 -  Fixed a bug in *condor_qedit* which was causing it to report an incorrect number of matching jobs.
    :ticket:`7119`

+-  HTCondor will no longer collect general usage information and forward it back to the HTCondor team.
+   :ticket:`7219`

+-  Fixed a bug where the annex-ec2 service would be disabled on Enterprise Linux systems when upgrading the HTCondor packages.
+   :ticket:`7161`

+-  Fixed an issue where *condor_ssh_to_job* would fail on Enterprise Linux systems when the administrator changed or deleted HTCondor's default configuration file.
+   :ticket:`7116`

+-  HTCondor will update its default configuration file by default on Enterprise Linux systems.
+Previously, if the administrator modified the default configuration file, the new file would appear as ``/etc/condor/condor_config.rpmnew``.
+   :ticket:`7183`

+-  Fixed a packaging error that caused the Java universe to be non-functional on Debian and Ubuntu systems.
+   :ticket:`7209`

 Version 8.8.4
 -------------